Skip to main content

 Which firms are caught by the Codes?

-The Codes apply to CRR firms (banks, building societies and PRA designated investment firms.
-These include firms outside the European Economic Area (EEA) that carry on activities from a UK establishment and which would be a CRR firm if they were based in the UK.
+The Codes apply to CRR firms (banks, building societies and PRA designated investment firms).
+These include firms outside the European Economic Area (EEA) that carry on activities from a UK establishment, and which would be a CRR firm if they were based in the UK.
 Firms in a group containing one or more CRR firms are also subject to the Codes.

 The general principle of the Codes is that firms must ensure that their remuneration policies and practices are consistent with and promote sound and effective risk management.
-In addition, firms must ensure that their remuneration policies and practices are gender neutral – that is, based on equal pay for women and men for work of equal value.
+In addition, firms must ensure that their remuneration policies and practices are gender neutral – based on equal pay for women and men for work of equal value.

 The Codes are applied proportionately according to the firm’s size and internal organisation and the nature, scale and complexity of its activities.
-The 2021 Guidelines suggest that these criteria should be considered from both a quantitative and qualitative perspective.
+Traditionally, the UK Regulators have allowed those firms that pose the least systemic risk to disapply certain requirements of the Codes.

 Which individuals are subject to the Codes?

 The Codes apply to all staff, including employees, secondees from non-UK group companies who are working in the UK, and consultants.
-Certain requirements under the Codes must be applied on a firm-wide basis (e.g. ensuring termination payments are not a reward for failure or misconduct), while others are applied only to “material risk takers”.
+Certain requirements under the Codes must be applied on a firm-wide basis (e.g. ensuring termination payments are not a reward for failure or misconduct), while others are applied only to “material risk-takers”.

-An individual is a material risk taker if their professional activities have a material impact on the firm’s risk profile, including:
+An individual is a material risk-taker if their professional activities have a material impact on the firm’s risk profile, including:

 • All members of the management body and senior management.